Buying a really good and affordable wall-mounted pull-up bar for your home isn’t easy...

 Important Notes when Mounting Your Pull Up Bar

-There are a few things that are good to know about even before you own a bar.
+There are a few things that are good to know about even before you own or mounted a pull-up bar.

 Let’s check the first one…

-Most products are about 48 inches wide which is the compatible length for the average stud spacing of most houses.
+Most pull-up bars are between 38 – 50 inches wide which is the compatible length for the average stud spacing of most houses.

 Unfortunately, in some cases, the studs can’t be used for attaching the bar so you will have to attach a large board or some sort of timber to the studs.